 The FuseBox24 programme provides 24 weeks of radical start-up support for committed innovators.
-It offers 24/7 access to The FuseBox, a new space in Brighton for learning and growing creative and digital start-up businesses.
+Commencing 28 April 2014, it offers 24/7 access to The FuseBox, a new space in Brighton for learning and growing creative and digital start-up businesses.
 It also provides access to knowledge, skills and expertise from thought leaders and practitioners from the arts, technology and business worlds.

 For Innovators: FuseBox24 is for anyone with the ambition and commitment to establish and grow a creative or digital business.
 Both individuals and small teams of innovators are welcome to apply.

 Programme Content: Led by Wired Sussex in collaboration with thought leaders and practitioners from the arts, technology and business worlds, FuseBox24 will deliver knowledge sharing workshops, coaching and mentoring as well as individual and group development sessions.
 This support is combined with time for you to develop and iterate your start-up business idea using the space and facilities at the FuseBox.

 Outcomes: Innovators will gain the confidence, courage and connections required to make establishing a business in the creative and digital sector a reality in 2014.
 New knowledge, skills and relationships will give you the resilience to succeed.
 We’ll provide the doors, it’s up to you to open them.

 Programme Fee: It’s £960, that’s just £40 a week.
 We’re able to provide FuseBox24 at such a low cost because of the generosity in time and spirit of those who help us deliver the programme.
 The £40 is a contribution towards tea and coffee, electricity, Wi-fi, speaker expenses and other costs.
 The FuseBox itself has secured support from the EU’s Recreate programme and we’re also supported by the AHRC, enabling us to fund a Researcher-in-Residence who is actively engaged designing, delivering and evaluating the programme.